apetelin/ai-wizards/README.md

-# Welcome, aiwizards, to the 2023 TDI Global Hackathon
-## About your hackathon environment

 **MAGIC** created by **AI-Wizards** will help us to generate, convert and validate all sorts of CI/CD pipelines for your projects.
 1) Create pipelines from scratch to build, test, validate and most importantly deploy the code in the most secure and efficient manner